-In the case of formal resolution, the Sexual Misconduct Hearing Board will conduct a hearing in which it will question the Complainant, the alleged victim (if not the Complainant), the Respondent, and any witnesses or other third parties whose testimony the hearing panel board deems relevant.
+Respondent, and any witnesses or other third parties whose testimony the hearing board deems relevant.
 The Sexual Misconduct Hearing Board will determine whether there has been a violation of the Sexual Misconduct Policy, and if there has been, will determine the sanction to be imposed on the Respondent.

-- (i) The Sexual Misconduct Hearing Board.
+- i.
+The Sexual Misconduct Hearing Board.
 The Sexual Misconduct Hearing Board shall have three members.
-The composition of the Hearing Board will be one faculty member and one staff member, and will be chaired by the Dean of Students.
-By August 15th of each year, the President of the University shall appoint two faculty members and two staff members to serve as Sexual Misconduct Hearing Board members for a period of one year.
-Each member of the Hearing Board will receive training annually. - (ii) Notice of Appointment.
-Upon receipt of the Investigative Report from the Title IX Coordinator, the Dean of Students will appoint one faculty member and one staff member from the group of Sexual Misconduct Hearing Board members.
-Promptly after appointing the members of the Hearing Board, the Dean of Students will provide concurrent written Notice of Appointment of the Hearing Board to the alleged victim and the Respondent, setting forth the names of the individuals selected to serve on and chair the Sexual Misconduct Hearing Board, as well as the alleged policy violation along with information related to the formal conduct hearing.
+The composition of the Hearing Board will be two faculty/staff members and will be chaired by the Deputy Title IX Coordinator.
+By August 15th of each year, the President of the University shall appoint faculty and staff members to serve as Sexual Misconduct Hearing Board members for a period of one year.
+Each member of the Hearing Board will receive training annually. - ii.
+Notice of Appointment.
+Upon receipt of the Investigative Report from the Title IX Coordinator, the Deputy Title IX Coordinator will appoint two faculty/staff members from the group of Sexual Misconduct Hearing Board members.
+Promptly after appointing the members of the Hearing Board, the Deputy Title IX Coordinator will provide concurrent written Notice of Appointment of the Hearing Board to the alleged victim and the Respondent, setting forth the names of the individuals selected to serve on and chair the Sexual Misconduct Hearing Board, as well as the alleged policy violation along with information related to the formal conduct hearing.

-The parties may challenge the participation of any member of the Hearing Board by submitting a written objection to the Title IX Coordinator within three days of receipt of the Notice of Appointment.
+The parties may challenge the participation of any member of the Hearing Board by submitting a written objection to the Title IX Coordinator within three (3) business days of receipt of the Notice of Appointment.
 Such objection must state the specific reason(s) for the objection.
 The Title IX Coordinator will evaluate the objection and determine whether to alter the composition of the Hearing Board.
 Failure to submit a timely and proper objection will constitute a waiver of any right of objection to the composition of the Hearing Board.
 Any changes in the composition of the Hearing Board will be provided in writing to both parties prior to the date of the hearing.

-(iii) Hearing Policies and Procedures.
+iii.
+Hearing Policies and Procedures.